-After positioning himself well clear from the vented end and exhaust path of the cutout, the operator should place the disconnect stick in the ring on the upper ferrule of the fuseholder and rotate the fuseholder to an intermediate position as in Figure 6.
-Then while looking away from the cutout, quickly and firmly drive the fuseholder into the closed position.
+After positioning himself well clear from the vented end and exhaust path of the cutout, the operator should place the disconnect stick in the ring on the upper ferrule of the fuseholder.
+Rotate the fuseholder to an intermediate position as in Figure 6.
+Look away from the cutout.
+Quickly and firmly drive the fuseholder into the closed position.
 Remove disconnect stick from the ring carefully to avoid opening the fuseholder.